-Wellesley and the surrounding area are home to many quality pre-schools that serve families and their infant – kindergarten children.
-Don’t see your Wellesley pre-school here?
+Wellesley is home to many quality early-education schools that serve families and their infant – kindergarten children.
+Don’t see your early-education school here?
 Contact Deborah at [email protected]

 The Montessori Children’s House of Wellesley serves preschool children using a progressive approach to the time-honored model created by Maria Montessori.
 We nurture joyful, life-long learners in a structured environment thoughtfully designed to meet the developmental needs of young children today.
 Explore our website or visit our school to discover a warm, inviting place to learn with roots in the past and an eye on the future.

 Our programs for three- and four-year olds help young learners build confidence, encourage curiosity, explore our world, and think through relationships.
 Our active students learn literature, math, science, social studies, and life skills by exploration, discovery, and hands-on experiences.
 Monthly Christian themes are taught through stories, songs, and daily grace at snack or lunchtime.
 Modeling caring and kindness toward others is an essential part of the curriculum.